awentzonline/qbrush/README.md

 Results
 -------
-The computer was asked to draw a simple diagonal line (it runs many instances at a time).
+The computer was asked to draw a simple diagonal line.
 After each step, a reward based on the mean squared error between feature vectors extracted with VGG16 from the current canvas and the target image was given.